barr-israel/barrcodes/content/posts/1brc_part1/index.md

 The new `StationName` can't be read as a `u64` like it was before, because there are unknown bytes past the `;`, which will make the generated hash inconsistent.
 Additionally, a [new flamegraph](flamegraph6.svg) shows that the byte by byte hashing is again very slow, taking 9.6% of the time.
 To solve that, one solution is to notice that all possible station names *are* at least 3 bytes, and with the separating `;` character, the first 4 bytes are consistent for the same station.
-So by taking the `;` along with the character(and stripping it during printing), hashing 4 bytes at a time is possible.
+So by taking the `;` along with the station name (and stripping it during printing), hashing 4 bytes at a time is possible.
 ```rust
 // station_name_slice.rs
 fn hash<H: std::hash::Hasher>(&self, state: &mut H) {